au-research/raido/doc/technical-debt.md

-Currently, the API endpoints are "deny-by-default" to un-authenticated users, if you're not authenticated, then you won't be able to call any endpoint unless that endpoint has been specifically declared to be pulicly accessible (by placing it under the `/v2/public` prefix).
+Currently, the API endpoints are "deny-by-default" to un-authenticated users, if you're not authenticated, then you won't be able to call any endpoint unless that endpoint has been specifically declared to be publicly accessible (by placing it under the `/v2/public` prefix).

 That means anyone with any role (Operator, Admin, or User) can access an